 A legal multicast message received at a given interface is assigned the network identifier of the interface of the incoming link .
-A message that is created locally is assigned the network identifier "any".
+A message that is created within the node is assigned the network identifier "any".

 Two types of legal multicast messages are considered: (1) MPL messages, and (2) multicast messages which do not carry the MPL option.